A car is essential for many Canadian’s personal and work lives.

 Unfortunately, many Canadians don’t have the savings to outright purchase a vehicle.
 The more commonly used options are leasing or financing.

 Leasing involves driving a car that you can use freely, so long as you abide by the conditions of your agreement, but you do not own it.
 Financing means you purchase the car with credit and sign up to a payment plan until you entirely own the car.
-Canadians across the nation commonly use car financing.
-Let’s explore in depth what car financing is and what you need to know before financing cars.
+Canadians across the nation commonly leverage car financing.
+Let’s explore in-depth what car financing is and what you need to know before financing cars.

 Car financing options in Canada involves a lender extending credit, equal to the vehicle’s total cost, to make the car purchase.
 The car is used as security for the loan to protect lenders from you potentially defaulting on payments.
 If you do stop making payments, your lender has the right to repossess your car and sell it to repay the owed debt.
 A lender could be a bank, car dealership, credit union, online lender or virtually any other lending institution.
-Part of the financing process is negotiating the loan’s term, interest rate and monthly payments.
-Once you finish making car loan payments, you will officially and completely own your vehicle.
+Part of the financing process involves calculating the loan’s term, interest rate, and monthly payments.
+Once you complete your term and finish making car loan payments, you will have 100% equity in your vehicle.

 As with any other personal finance options, there are corresponding advantages and disadvantages to financing a vehicle.
 Keep in mind that everyone’s financial needs are unique.
 Vehicle financing may work well for some individuals, but not others.
 To determine if vehicle financing is right for you, consider the pros and cons below.

 Generally speaking, you can finance a car for any amount of time.
 It depends on what you negotiate with your chosen lender.
 However, in 2015, the average length of a car loan was five and a half years.
 Since then, car loan durations have popularly gotten even longer, up to six or seven years.